chumager/promise-helpers/README.md

     }
   )
 ```
-The .get("json").exec() repeats? no problemo amigo... let's wrap a new method
+The .get("json").exec() repeats?
+No problemo amigo...
+Lets wrap a new method
 ```js
 wrapper("json", {
   Method(){